fmidev/ml-oceanids/README-OCEANIDS.md

 ## System requirements
 Python version 3.12.7 in the UNIX/Linux environment was used in this project.

-The time it takes to run the model training dependes f.ex. on the number of locations, number of predictors, selected hyperparameters, etc. For 4 locations, XX predictors and hyperparameters used, it took approximately XX hours to train the model, with 64 CPU cores and 228G memory.
+The time it takes to download training data or run the model training dependes f.ex. on the number of locations, number of predictors, selected hyperparameters, etc. For 4 locations, XX predictors and hyperparameters used, it took approximately XX hours to train the model, with 64 CPU cores and 228G memory.
 With the fitted model, predicting target parameter from seasonal forecast data takes around XX hours with a similar setup.

 ## Dependencies
 To create xgb2 environment used in this project, check out the `xgb2.yml` file.